educapel/docker/README.md

 Pytest Integration: The workflow includes pytest to run all unit tests, verifying the application's stability with each change.

 ## Conclusion
-Through this project, I demonstrated my ability to integrate machine learning, backend and frontend development, and modern deployment techniques.
-This application serves as a practical tool in the financial sector, showcasing a full-stack AI solution's potential.
+This project exemplified my capabilities in integrating various technologies - machine learning, backend and frontend development, Docker containerization, and CI/CD practices with GitHub Actions.
+The result was a functional, reliable, and user-friendly loan default prediction system that stands as a testament to the potential of full-stack AI solutions in the financial sector